 What should I wear to court?

 The hearing will most likely occur the same day you go to the Superior Court to fill out the application/petition.
-It is important to follow the court dress codes.
-A judge may be influenced by what you wear and you will make a better impression if you are dressed appropriately.
-Do not wear: a midriff/halter top, shorts, a mini-skirt, a tank top or flip flops.
+It is important to follow the court dress codes and business attire is recommended.

 What if my parents find out I went to court?